 So, I've finally done it.
-I've downloaded and completed the first week of Couch to 5k!
-I know, I can't quite believe it either!
+I've downloaded and completed the first week of the Couch to 5k training plan!
+I know, I can't quite believe it either.
 I even went out in the rain on my first day!
 That should have been enough to put me off truth be told and previously it would have done, but truthfully?

 I want something positive to come out of this third national lockdown.
 Who knows when I'll be able to go back to work, the hospitality industry has been hit hard by closures and not having customers inside their restaurants.
 So, whilst I wait to find out I may as well start doing something productive with my time and make use of the free Couch to 5K NHS app!

 Couch To 5K Week One

 Week One of the Couch to 5K training plan is very easy as you run for 60 seconds and walk for 90 seconds, adding up to a total run time of 8 minutes, with a 5 minute warm up/cool down walk at each end of the run.
 It doesn't feel like you're really running at all, more of a light jog and the walks in between really do help when you feel like you're struggling!

 When setting up the couch to 5K app, you get to choose which voice you want giving you the instructions and guiding you through each run.
 At the moment you can chose from: Michael Johnson, Jo Whiley, Sanjeev Kohli , Sarah Millican and Laura who does the Couch to 5K podcast.
 I chose Sarah Millican because as a fellow cake lover, it makes it slightly easier to get up and go for a run!

 I have to say that I was influenced by seeing my friends on Instagram also doing the Couch to 5K whilst I sat on the sofa (again!) watching Netflix (again!).
 So, on my Mum's birthday, I downloaded the Couch to 5K app and went for my first run!